94wojtek/old_excercises/README.md

-# excercises
+# dummies_excercises
-Repository with excercises and practice.
+Repository with excercises and practice from Java for Dummies 7th Eddition